 The performance of Torah and mitzvot in thought, speech

-G‑d enables the Jew to properly observe the prohibitive commandments
+G‑d enables the Jew to properly observe the prohibitive commandments, while the

 love of Him makes it possible for the Jew to perform the positive commandments